nodejs/node/doc/api/http.md

 with higher-level multi-part body encodings that may be used.

-If it is the first call to this method of a message, it will send the buffered header first, then flush the the `chunk` as described above.
+If it is the first call to this method of a message, it will send the buffered header first, then flush the `chunk` as described above.

 The second and successive calls to this method will assume the data will be streamed and send the new data separately.
 It means that the response